Docs

 Config

-The config file for mycli is located in the home folder (~/.myclirc).
+The config file for mycli is located in the user's home folder (~/.myclirc).

 Colors